MohamedIsa/MakeVote-Project/README.md

 # Downloads

+To get started with MakeVote, follow these simple steps:

+1. Download Visual Studio Code: Choose and install Visual Studio Code or any text editor you prefer.
+[Visual Studio Code](https://code.visualstudio.com/download)
+1. Download XAMPP: Install XAMPP as a prerequisite.
+[XAMPP](https://www.apachefriends.org/download.html)
+1. Download MakeVote Source Code File: [MakeVote](https://github.com/MohamedIsa/MakeVote-Project/archive/refs/heads/main.zip)

 # Version Control and Bug Tracker Access

+We use GitHub extensively for effective collaboration, enabling contributors to stay connected, track changes, and maintain a complete project history, thus streamlining the development process and increasing transparency.
+You can follow the development of the project by checking [here](https://github.com/MohamedIsa/MakeVote-Project)

+For reporting issues, suggesting improvements, or requesting new features, please go to our [GitHub Issues](https://github.com/MohamedIsa/MakeVote-Project/issues) page, where you can find our Bug Tracker.

+These tools enable us to enhance communication, monitor development, and resolve issues promptly, playing a critical role in the continual improvement of the MakeVote website.
+Your feedback is highly valuable to us.

 # Communication Channels

+We’ve established official communication channels to foster collaboration and meaningful dialogue within the MakeVote community:
+Discussion Board: Visit our GitHub Discussions board to engage in thoughtful conversations, share ideas, and report issues.
+[MakeVote Discussions](https://github.com/MohamedIsa/MakeVote-Project/discussions)

+_Email:_ For private inquiries, feel free to reach out to us at makevoteuob@gmail.com.

+We encourage you to use these platforms to provide feedback, ask questions, or make any related inquiries.
+Your input is greatly appreciated!

 # Developer Guidelines

+Welcome to the MakeVote development community!
+These guidelines are designed to help you participate effectively in the project.
+Please take a moment to review them before getting started.

+### Developer Interaction

+All members are expected to follow the community’s documents and guidelines.

+While not strict rules, developers are encouraged to communicate via Discord or email.
+These suggestions aim to improve collaboration, streamline the process, and benefit both the project and individual contributors.

+If you have any questions about these guidelines, the MakeVote development team is here to assist.

+### Code Format

+There should only be one code command per line.
+Keep the back slash line between code blocks .

+### Code Scope

+1. Validate and sanitize all user inputs using PHP functions like filter_var() and htmlspecialchars() to prevent security risks such as SQL injection and XSS.
+1. Use try-catch blocks for critical operations and log errors.
+Ensure user-facing errors are clear without exposing sensitive system details.

+### Other Code-Related Information

+- Each variable's name should have meant and be pertinent to its intended use.
+- There should be a brief statement describing the purpose of each group or block of code.

+### Developing Secure Software

+Addressing security threats may not be the most thrilling aspect of coding, but it is crucial.
+Security risk assessments need to start at the beginning of the project and should be ongoing throughout its lifespan.

+It is important to comprehend the security risks linked to each part of the project.
+Avoid depending entirely on default configurations and pre-set software settings.

+### Which Programming Language Should I Use?

+Regarding programming languages, we don't have any hard regulations.
+We use JS, CSS, PHP, and HTML now, however we're open to changes for better project outcomes.

+### Code Comments

+Comments on the code should provide an explanation for its actions.
+Make sure your indentation is standardized.
+Make use of the horizontal whitespace (code blocks and paragraphs).

+### Using the bug Tracker

+The recommended method for reporting issues, asking for features, and making pull requests is the bug tracker.

+### Feature Requests

+Make sure that the project's objectives and extent are in line with your vision.
+Provide a strong argument to justify the incorporation of the feature.

+### Requests for Pulls

+Good pull requests include patches, upgrades, and new features.
+Aim for focused pull requests and steer clear of irrelevant commits.
+Before you begin, find out the scope of the pull request from a maintainer.

+### Bug Report

+Include the following details:

+- Title: Clear and to the point.
+- Summary: Provide a detailed explanation.
+- Visual Evidence: Attach screenshots or video for context.
+- Expected vs. Actual Result: Be brief and clear.
+- Reproducible Steps: List the actions that led to the bug.
+- Environment: Include OS, browser, screen resolution, and zoom level.
+- Console Logs: Identify the error’s source.
+- Source URL: Provide the URL for quicker diagnosis.
+- Priority and Severity: Specify the impact level and urgency.
+- Reporter Info: Include reporter name, recipient, deadline, and communication details with the user.
+  Send the completed report to makevoteuob@gmail.com for support.

 # Documentation

 The complete documentation for the new open-source project is not yet available as the website is still in the early stages of development, as previously mentioned in the development status.
 If you have the technical skills required for contributing to our project, particularly in server configuration, web development, and security implementation, you should clone the repository, install Apache and MySQL, and then create a new database in phpMyAdmin if you are familiar with version control systems like Git.
 Before modifying the config.php file, you need to enter your database credentials.
 Frontend design relies on CSS, but handling the backend functionality requires an understanding of PHP and security best practices.Even though the instructions guide you through the process, users who are already knowledgeable with JavaScript, HTML, PHP, and CSS will find it easier to explore and change MakeVote's frontend.
 Even though the instructions guide you through the process, users who are already knowledgeable with JavaScript, HTML, PHP, and CSS will find it easier to explore and change MakeVote's frontend.In general, customers that have a basic understanding of web programming fundamentals and cryptographic principles will find it easier to manage the setup and customizing process.

 # Frequently Asked Questions (FAQ)

+### 1.What is MakeVote?

+MakeVote is a web application that allows you to make polls and offers two kinds of polls timed and manual

+### 2. How can I use MakeVote?

+Simply visit the [GitHib Website] to get the hosted version of MakeVote.
+If you wish to contribute or explore the code, visit the GitHub Repository.

+### 3. Is MakeVote free to use?

+Yes, MakeVote is completely free to use and open source for all users.

+### 4. I have a suggestion or found a bug.
+Where can I share it?

+Please share your comments or report issues on our Issues page.
+We value your input!

+### 5. How can I stay updated on MakeVote progress?

+Follow us on GitHub for updates.
+You can also join our community discussions on Discussions for announcements and news.

 # Developer Documentation